bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 cleared and became sparser, the robot's grasping policy became somewhat brittle.
 The grasp success rate was 66% on 99 attempted grasps.
 In contrast, we rarely observed failures at the other aspects of the task, reaching 97% successful recovery on 34 failed grasps.

-The learned options also nicely decompose on intuitive task boundaries, and are activated on relevant state-space features:
+The learned options are interpretable on intuitive task boundaries.
+For each of the 4 options, we plot how heavily the different inputs are weighted (image, grasp, or kin) in computing the option's action.
+Nonzero values of the ReLU units are marked in white and indicate input relevance:

 <p style="text-align:center;">
 <img